ericbigpanda/docs.bigpanda.io/_integrations/splunk.md

 This will create a test alert in your BigPanda Dashboard.
 <!-- docs-only-end -->
 <!-- app-only-start -->
-After running these commands, you should see a test alert in OpsBox.
+After running these commands, you should see a test alert in the Incidents tab.
 <!-- app-only-end -->
 <!-- docs-only-start -->
 __Note:__ Unlike other incidents in BigPanda, Splunk incidents will not resolve automatically as Splunk does not send notifications when an alert is resolved.
 For this reason, Splunk incidents can be resolved manually by clicking on the resolve button (![media/resolve.png](/media/resolve.png))  on the incident.